 In fact, for some people, the holidays end up being a time of sadness and even stress-filled days.
 If you don’t live close to family members or don’t have anyone to celebrate the season with, the holiday season can sometimes be downright depressing.

-That’s when the symptoms of chronic depression, anxiety and other negative feelings can rear their ugly heads.
+That’s when the symptoms of chronic depression, anxiety and other negative feelings can rear their ugly heads and people use the best cbd oil for anxiety to replace the usage of pharmaceutical medication.

 Add the cold and dreary days of winter to the mix, and you may not be in the mood to do anything close to celebrating.